Can I recycle here?

 Semana Santa is the Holy Week which happens the week before Easter.
 This is the most celebrated holiday in Mexico and is a very busy week in PV, especially for Mexican visitors.

-Amazon.mx delivers in Mexico and many ex-pats living here use this service.
+Amazon.com.mx delivers in Mexico along with some merchants from amazon.com.
+Many ex-pats living here use this service.

 The position of a notary here is much different than that of one in the US.
 In order to be a notary in Mexico, you must posses a law degreee – the notary has more authority than a lawyer here.